 Although these are non-technical questions, you’ll still want to prepare to answer them during your interview, since the majority of coding bootcamp interviews will be more about you and your intent, rather than your current skill level.

-Once you’ve gotten the basic questions down, here are a few tips to help you nail your interview while you’re in the hot seat:
+Once you have the basic questions down, here are a few tips to help you nail your interview while you’re in the hot seat:

-In order to be successful in your coding career, it has to be something that you are fully committed to.
+In order to be successful in your coding career, you have to fully commit to it.
 You won’t thrive as a coder if it’s just something you’re doing because you might want to build a website one day or because it’s simply convenient.
-If that’s the case, then maybe coding isn’t the path you want to pursue.
-But if it is something you are truly committed to, be upfront about your goals and desires.
-Don’t be afraid to show your passion for coding and tell your interviewer what draws your to this field.

 Tip #2: Share Your Previous Experiences

-Tip #3: Communicate and Show that You can be Apart of a Team
+Tip #3: Communicate and Show that You Can be Part of a Team